In the custom software development

 - Local freelance developers Usually cheaper than engaging a firm (around $50-$100 an hour), freelance developers – especially local ones – may be highly flexible in their ability to visit or work on-site.
 But often it may be difficult to find someone who is both local and possesses the same level of specialized expertise that you might find at a firm.

 - Offshore software development firms This is another cheaper approach – rates tend to be similar to a local freelancer, at around $50 to $100 per hour.
-The challenge here can lie in workflow.
+The challenge here can lie in the workflow.
 Time zone and language differences can make effective and efficient communication difficult, which is particularly problematic on more complex projects.

 - An onshore, specialized custom software development firm In particular contrast to an offshore firm, this approach is well suited to complicated and collaborative projects.
 Small specialist firms can often deliver familiarity with how certain technologies can support business processes like yours.
 Typically, these firms will charge between $150 and $200.

-So how can you go about deciding which style of developer is appropriate for your software project?
+So how can you go about deciding which style of the developer is appropriate for your software project?

 The right kind of specialist